okwolo/okwolo/README.md

 app.setState(initialState);
 ````

 The target is a DOM node that will serve as the root of the application.
 It can be changed after initialization.
 If there is a need to specify the window object, it can also be done during this initialization.
-For the app to start showing rendering, the state needs to be set using `setState()`.
+For the app to start rendering, the state needs to be set using `setState()`.

 The app's layout can now be defined using the following syntax.